TheiaSpace/ESATADCS/src/README.txt

 ESAT_ADCSTelecommandHandler interface.
 To add new telecommand handler, use ESAT_ADCS.registerTelecommandHandler()

+It is possible to stack new ADCS telemetry packets for emission on each ADCS cycle.
+A telemetry packet object implements the ESAT_ADCSTelemetryPacket interface.
+To stack a new telemetry packet on a given ADCS cycle, use ESAT_ADCS.addTelemetryPacket()

 There are 5 subdirectories with the libraries that provide the detailed ADCS functionality: